Agave: planting, growing, and caring for

 Planting Agave in a Pot

-The substrate must be very well-drained to avoid stagnant moisture and root rot.
-Place it in full sun, in a well-sheltered spot.
-Soil that is too clayey will be detrimental to the hardiness of this undemanding plant: improve drainage with gravel, clay balls, large pebbles, or a mix of stones…
+The substrate must be very well-draining to avoid stagnant moisture and root rot.
+Place it in full sun, in a well-sheltered location.
+A soil that is too clayey will be detrimental to the hardiness of this undemanding plant: improve drainage with gravel, clay balls, large pebbles, or a mix of stones…

 - In a very large terracotta pot (better aeration) of at least 60 cm in diameter, spread a good layer of drainage (gravel or clay balls)